-While this concent of removing blind spots is presented as an introductory chapter in the book – meaning, it’s not an actual mental model.
+While the concept of removing blind spots is presented as an introductory chapter in the book – meaning, it’s not an actual mental model.
 It’s a great way to look at things.

 When you have a broader knowledge about a specific subject, you’re able to quickly spot your flaws, avoid problems and potentially take on the right path.

-Having said all of the above, your task, no matter what you’re doing, is to continuously learn.
-This will widen your scope of expertise and therefore, make you a kick-ass decision-maker.
+Having said all the above, your task, no matter what you’re doing, is to continuously learn.
+This will widen your scope of expertise and eventually, transform you into a kick-ass decision-maker.

 Lesson #2: Do not Seek For Unlimited Gain In a Limited World

 Since the online world allows us to scale pretty much everything.
-People’s main desire these days revolves around increasing their gains exponentially.
-But while this seems good for the individual, it’s always bad for society.
+The main desire of people nowadays revolves around increasing their profits exponentially.
+And while this seems good for the individual, it’s always bad for society.

-A famous parable mentioned in the book -The Tragedy of the Commons – is shared to reinforce this specific idea: that there are certain limits in this world which we should consider.
-But people forget that.
+A famous parable mentioned in the book called, The Tragedy of the Commons, is shared to reinforce this specific idea – that there are certain limits in this world which we should consider.